-- To deliver the core response and clinical outcome standards as defined by the Ambulance Response Programme. - To fulfil statutory duties relating to emergency preparedness, resilience and response (EPRR). - Optimisation of call handling and appropriate responses through virtual alignment of NHS 111/999 and call/ CAD transfer between ambulance services. - Increase the percentage of lower acuity calls managed through "hear and treat" and "see and treat" options. - Utilise a virtual delivery model to support wider workforce integration for paramedics, call handlers and specialist staff with local urgent care delivery models. - Facilitate cross boundary working and the flexible use of ambulance service resources to support the development of regional Sustainability and Transformational Plans and Integrated Care Systems.
+- To deliver the core response and clinical outcome standards including call answering times as defined by the Ambulance Response Programme. - To fulfil statutory duties relating to emergency preparedness, resilience and response (EPRR). - Optimisation of call handling and appropriate responses through virtual alignment of NHS 111/999 and call/ CAD transfer between ambulance services. - Increase the percentage of lower acuity calls managed through "hear and treat" and "see and treat" options. - Utilise a virtual delivery model to support wider workforce integration for paramedics, call handlers and specialist staff with local urgent care delivery models. - Facilitate cross boundary working and the flexible use of ambulance service resources to support the development of Integrated Care Systems and Provider Collaboratives. - Work with systems to deliver a continued safe reduction in avoidable conveyance in line with NHS England priorities.

 This new Service Specification has been developed collectively with commissioners and providers of Paramedic Emergency Services.
-NHS England will continue to work with commissioners during the implementation and delivery of the Specification.
+NHS England will continue to work with commissioners during the implementation and delivery of the

+Specification.
 Schedule 2 is primarily based on the new national specification, with local adaptation/additions where appropriate.